gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 could imagine drawing other lines that might look equally plausible.
-Because we are interested in explaining variation in the response variable, we want a model that in some sense minimizes the residuals $(e_i=y_i-\hat{y}_i)$ to find a model that explains the responses as well as possible -- has
+Because we are interested in explaining variation in the response variable, we want a model that in some sense minimizes the residuals $(e_i=y_i-\hat{y}_i)$ and explains the responses as well as possible, in other words has
 $y_i-\hat{y}_i$ as small as possible.
 \index{residuals}
 \index{model!SLR}
-We can't just add these up because it would always be 0 (remember why we use the variance to measure spread from introductory statistics?).
+We can't just add these $e_i$'s up because it would always be 0 (remember why we use the variance to measure spread from introductory statistics?).
 We use a similar technique in regression, we find the regression line that minimizes the squared residuals